rotate your phone

 N135 HOUSE

-pool surrounded by large trees a rare find in modern developments.
-This house, a two story structure with a mezzanine, was renovated after being
+—a rare feature in modern developments.
+The house itself, a two-story structure with a mezzanine, was renovated after being abandoned for more than a decade.

-Originally, the first floor included one parking space, a maid’s room, a bathroom, a living room, and a backyard.
-The second floor housed the dining room
+Originally, the first floor included a parking space, a maid’s room, a bathroom, a living room, and a backyard.
+The second floor housed the dining room and kitchen, while the third floor contained

-and kitchen, while the third floor had three bedrooms and two bathrooms.
-The designer transformed the entire layout and appearance of the house, including
+three bedrooms and two bathrooms.
+The renovation transformed the entire layout and appearance of the house, including the complete replacement of its mechanical systems.

-On the first floor, the interior was reconfigured and expanded to accommodate a small car park.
-The maid’s room was replaced by a kitchen, and the living
+On the first floor, the interior was reconfigured and extended to allow for a small car park.
+The maid’s room was converted into a kitchen, while the living and dining rooms were combined into

 Architect: Narucha Kuwattanapasiri